emqx/neuron-docs/en_US/configuration/south-devices/comli/comli.md

 # ABB Comli

+COMLI is an ABB-specific protocol facilitating data exchange between ABB's PLCs and devices, supporting both point-to-point and multipoint communications over various mediums like RS-232, RS-485, or Ethernet, thereby enhancing IoT connectivity and interoperability.

-This comli plugin is used to access ABB's COMLI compatible control system through serial port.
+This ABB COMLI plugin is used to access ABB's COMLI-compatible control system through the serial port.

 ## Add Device

 Go to **Configuration -> South Devices**, then click **Add Device** to add the driver.
 Configure the following settings in the popup dialog box.

 - Name: The name of this device node.
-- Plugin: Select the **ABB COMLI*** plugin.
+- Plugin: Select the **ABB COMLI** plugin.

 ## Device Configuration